 Shave biopsy is usually performed at the time of your appointment but we would ask you to make a separate appointment for:

 An annual skin check is generally recommended for adults who have mild to moderate risk factors for skin cancer.

 Should I remove makeup?

 Light Makeup may be worn prior to a skin check.
 Permission will be sought to remove small areas of makeup if required.

 Can you remove skin tags or other benign lesions?

-Removal of these lesions is generally not covered by medicare rebates unless there is concern over skin cancer.
+Removal of these lesions is generally not covered by medicare rebates unless a biopsy is required to rule out skin cancer.